shakacode/react_on_rails/docs/outdated/rails-assets-relative-paths.md

-*Note: this doc needs updating to reflect how v8.x+ no longer puts Webpack generated files through the asset pipeline.
-PR's welcome!*
+*Note: this doc reflects using Sprockets for assets and has not been updated for rails/webpacker*

 # Using Webpack bundled assets with the Rails Asset Pipeline